How to Create a Unified Image Across All Social Media Channels

 Building a unified image across social media channels should start with defining your brand’s focus.
 In short, all communication should be in line with the company’s mission, vision and values.
 By making this correlation, you ensure that the brand’s focus is not only acknowledged by the audience but also reinforced continuously.

 Google, one of the largest tech companies out there, has mastered brand consistency across the multiple social media channels it communicates on.
 Upon visiting the social media profiles of the brand, you can notice right away that the handle, logo and the featured image are the same.
-Regarding the cover image, it’s an animated Rube Goldberg machine with normal devices replaced by some of Google’s products.
+As a cover image, you can repeatedly find colorful animations that subtly show various Google products.

 Final Thoughts on Unified Images Across Social Media Channels